swickrotation/dmenu-pretty/README.md

 # dmenu-pretty
-Script for coloring dmenu according to wal colour scheme
+Script for coloring dmenu according to wal colour scheme.
+Requires pywal.

 ## Use